avi074/To-Do-Backend/README.md

 # To-Do-Backend

-A backend server created for To-Do List management.
+A backend server created for To-Do List management using express & typescript.

 ## Prerequisites